 At this pivotal moment in US-Russian relations, The Nation continues to believe in the power of direct people-to-people interaction as an essential way to foster more productive dialogue and support and maintain peaceful relations between nations.
 Please join us on our latest trip to Russia—feed your curious mind and adventurous spirit while gaining insight into Russia’s culture, history, politics and people.

 We’ll travel to St. Petersburg and Moscow on a unique excursion specially curated for Nation readers.
 We’ve designed a distinctive program, calling on our network of contacts and connections in Russia, that promises to offer a rare glimpse into the inner workings of a country at the very center of today’s geopolitics.
 We’ll be immersed in Russian culture, history, and politics with behind-the-scenes tours to museums and private visits with Russian historians, political, media and cultural figures.
+During our visit, participants will have the chance to meet with defenders and critics of Kremlin policies.

 After we fly into St. Petersburg, we’ll check in to the 19th-century five-star Belmond Grand Hotel Europe.
 We’ll then spend five days touring the renowned sights of this historic city and its surroundings, from the Hermitage and the Nevsky Prospekt to the Grand Palace and gardens of Peterhof, followed by private meetings with distinguished historians, cultural leaders, curators and professors.
 After taking a high-speed train to Moscow, we’ll travel to the city of Sergiyev Posad and the Trinity Lava of St. Sergius, a UNESCO World Heritage site, a destination that brings medieval Russia to life with its stimulating mixture of the country’s most celebrated architecture, iconic paintings, and unique cultural activities.